-Andreas is the managing director of a start-up owned by The Linde Group.
-This summer, the company launched the world’s first car-sharing service based on completely emission-free hydrogen-powered cars.
+Previously he served as managing director of a start-up which launched the world’s first car-sharing service based on completely emission-free hydrogen-powered cars.

 Andreas has several years of experience in e-mobility and energy storage.
 Prior to his work at Linde, he was as a senior management consultant with Roland Berger Strategy Consultants, focusing on renewable energy projects.